90barricade93/WP_01_EC_AI_24Q2/README.md

 </div>

 # WP_01_EC_AI_24Q2
-Weekend Project 01 - Encode Club AI Bootcamp 24Q2 Repository
+Weekend Project 01 - Encode Club AI BootCamp 24Q2 Repository
 ## Project Overview
-This project is part of the Encode Club AI Bootcamp.
+This project is part of the Encode Club AI BootCamp.
 The goal is to extend a Chef GPT script to give our AI chef some personality and make it interact in various ways based on user input.
 Each team member has created a script with a unique AI chef personality.

 ## AI Chef Personalities ( For example )
 1. **Young and Spirited Indian Cook** - Loves to make Biryani.